lspector/Clojush/README.txt

           - Removed shuffle, as it is now in clojure.core (in Clojure 1.2).
           - Removed gratuitous def in define-registered.
           - Added atom for instruction-table.
+          - Added atom for registered-instructions; NOTE: requires user code that refers to registered-instructions to refer to
+            @registered-instructions instead.
+(Example odd.clj changed
+            to reflect this.)